Princess Ningguo Zhu Changning — An Honorable Princess in A Difficult Situation

 Then, Zhu Di forced Princess Ningguo to write a letter in blood to ask her husband to surrender.

-Her husband Mei Yin had to, therefore, surrender and come back, but didn't show respect to Zhu Di.
+Therefore, her husband, Mei Yin, had to surrender and return but didn't show respect to Zhu Di.

 Zhu Di, now the Yongle Emperor or Emperor Chengzu of Ming, disliked Mei Yin even more; hence, Zhu Di sent many secret agents to spy on him, and soon, some people “found out” about Mei Yin’s crimes and accused him.